nWODT-Cobalt/markown-utilities/README.md

 ## Stylesheets

+### Installation

+Adding the stylesheets to Marked: `Marked 2` → `Preferences` → `Style`.

-Custom CSS styles for Marked.
-Could be reused elsewhere, provided `#wrapper` selectors are removed.
+The stylesheets haven't been tested in other tools.
+However they're generic CSS and could be reused elsewhere, provided the Marked-specific `#wrapper` selectors are removed.

+### Gallery

 **UXASF1**
 Run-of-the-mill sans-serif style, with a big text baseline and even bigger titles.
 Used to render [UXA documents](https://github.com/nWODT-Cobalt/uxa).
 Fonts: [Inter](https://rsms.me/inter/) (free).